polymonster/polymonster.github.io/_pages/webgl-demos.md

 featured_image: /images/site/spacefilling.png
 ---

-These demos are from my game engine pmtech they are built using wasm and WebGL with the help of emscripten.
-The samples are currently work in progress with some missing features when compared to the native pmtech platform support.
+These demos are from my game engine [pmtech](https://github.com/polymonster/pmtech) they are built using wasm and WebGL with the help of emscripten.

-For web browsers Chrome, Firefox Nightly and Microsoft Edge all work.
-Safari unfortunately does not and mobile browser support is also missing.
+For web browsers Chrome, Firefox and Microsoft Edge all supported.
+Safari is not supported and mobile browser support is also missing.

+These samples are currently work in progress with some missing features compared to the native pmtech implementations, the reference images were generated on macOS/Metal.

 <style>
 .row {